Which systems are being replaced this year (2023-2024)?

 Will Academic Technology provide assistance in backing up and transferring data to the new computer?

 Each customer will need to verify that their personal files are either located in the "My Documents" or a "Data" folder.
-Our technicians will transfer the data from "My Documents", "Data" folders as well as files on your desktop and your IE/Firefox/Chrome Bookmarks from your old computer to your new computer.
-If there is a large amount of personal pictures, videos or music, we request that these files be copied to their own external media.
+Our technicians will transfer up to 25 GB of work-related data from "My Documents", "Data" folders as well as files on your desktop and your IE/Firefox/Chrome Bookmarks from your old computer to your new computer.
+Personal photos, videos or music need to be backed up or copied to your own personal external media by you.